Xia Zhou

-Xia Zhou is an associate professor in the Department of Computer Science at Dartmouth College.
-Her current research centers on light.
-She co-directs the DartNets (Dartmouth Networking and Ubiquitous Systems) Lab and the Dartmouth Reality and Robotics Lab (RLab).
+Xia Zhou is an associate professor in the Department of Computer Science at Columbia University.
+Her research centers on mobile computing and its intersection with other disciplines.
+Prior to Columbia, she was a tenured associate professor at Dartmouth College, where she used to co-direct the DartNets (Dartmouth Networking and Ubiquitous Systems) Lab and the Dartmouth Reality and Robotics Lab (RLab).
 She was a visiting faculty in National Taiwan University from December 2016 to February 2017, and in University of Cambridge from April 2017 to June 2017.

 Early life and education

-Xia Zhou received her PhD in Computer Science at UC Santa Barbara in June, 2013, working under the supervision of Haitao Zheng.
+Xia Zhou received her PhD in Computer Science at UC Santa Barbara in June 2013, working under the supervision of Haitao Zheng.

 Honors and awards

 During her career she received several honors and awards: